 - Where a boat has changed ownership the certificate ceases to be valid and you will receive a valid certificate by following the procedure described on the certificate itself.

 - Where an older certificate does not have a space for the new owner’s undertaking to maintain the boat in compliance with the class rules, a change of ownership form is available by email from your local District Senior Measurer, the Technical Secretary, the MYA website or via your club e-mail contact.
 Complete this form and send it with the old certificate to the class registrar.
+Click here for a change of boat ownership form.

 - There is no certification fee, but YOU MUST SEND AN SAE if you want the registrar to send you the certificate by post.